Hechio/apolloclient_android_example/README.md

 For copy errors in the tutorial, please file bugs against the main [`apollo-android` repo](https://github.com/apollographql/apollo-android).
 For broken code, please file issues on this repo.

-This repo has two branches:

 * [master](https://github.com/apollographql/apollo-android-tutorial/tree/master) is the final state of the application with all functionality
-* [initial](https://github.com/apollographql/apollo-android-tutorial/tree/initial) is the starter project with the boilerplate and UI code already written but no Apollo-Android code.
+UI code already written but no Apollo-Android code.
-# apolloclient_android_example
-# apolloclient_android_example